Design and Automate ETL Pipelines Using DuckDB and Kestra

 Using DuckDB

-DuckDB can be leveraged to transform the data directly using SQL queries.
+DuckDB transforms data directly using SQL queries.

 In the example below, we fetch CSV files, perform the join transformation using DuckDB Query task, store the result, upload the detailed orders onto S3, perform another transformation on the stored result, and finally upload the file as CSV onto S3.